-Something special happened while carving the eyes of the wood spirit.
-As the carvers worked, the forest was alive with sound: frogs croaking, ducks quacking, geese honking, and birds chirping.
-But when it came time to open the first eye of the wood spirit and Robert struck his gouge with his mallet, the forest went silent as if to hold its collective breath.
-As soon as the outline of the eye was completed, the forest noises returned.
+When it came time to open the first eye of the wood spirit and Robert struck his gouge with his mallet, the forest went silent as if to hold its collective breath.
+Once the outline of the eye was completed, the forest once again became alive.
 Both carvers were in awe.
-The following day, they returned to open the wood spirit's other eye and the same thing happened again.
-Was the spirit of the tree really being released?
+The following day, they returned to open the wood spirit's other eye and it happened again.
+The spirit of the tree had been released!